 If you are going to be using an easel, what type will you be using?

 I rarely use an easel for any colored pencil drawing.
-It’s simply easier for me to draw sitting in a chair or on the couch and working on my lap.
+It’s simply easier to draw sitting in a chair or on the couch and working on my lap.
 I got into that habit early on and continued to use it while at horse shows, art shows, and traveling.

 Two Basic Methods